 The Scottish flag, also known as the Saltire or St. Andrew's Cross, is a blue field with a white diagonal cross.
 It represents Scotland's patron saint, St. Andrew, who was believed to have been crucified on a diagonal cross.
 The Saltire is a symbol of Scottish identity and pride, and it is often flown at public buildings, cultural events, and during sporting competitions.

-Is Scotland a separate country?
+Is Scotland a separate country from England?

 Are England and Scotland the same country?